lcdm-uiuc/Text-Analytics/Ontologies/README.md

 parser.py lets you parse multiple JSON files at once, and will only extract subsection (necessary information) of each JSON file (snippets, abstract, lead_paragragh, web_url, etc.)

-Parsing 100 JSON files from Politics section has output-ed 30,789 words, which can viewed in Raw Text Data folder.
+Parsing 100 JSON files from Politics section has output-ed 30,789 words, which can be viewed in Raw Text Data folder.